 Oh, waiter!
 There's a scam in my soup!

-Always use official, licensed cabs—and watch that meter
+Always use official, licensed cabs or trusted car services—and watch that meter

 Just use ATMs and banks, carefully count your change until you get used to the local cash, and stay away from gray market money changers